Janus Theatre Logo (RGB transparent).png

 SFL - art 2.0.jpg

-Janus Theatre Company continues its 27th season with David Ives’ comedy The School for Lies at the Elgin Art Showcase, 164 Division Street in downtown Elgin, August 15-31, 2025.
+Janus Theatre Company closes its 27th season with William Shakespeare's compelling The Merchant of Venice at the Elgin Art Showcase, 164 Division Street in downtown Elgin, October 24-November 9, 2025.

 This production is part of this year’s Season of Outsiders – and features classic stories from the past brought to life for today’s audience.
 The production is sponsored in part by the City of Elgin and Elgin Cultural Arts Commission.

-Running Fridays and Saturdays at 8pm and Sundays at 2pm, Aug 15-31.
-No performance on Sunday, August 17.
-Additional performance on Thursday, August 28 at 8pm.
+Running Fridays and Saturdays at 8pm and Sundays at 2pm, Oct 24-Nov 9.
+Performance on Saturday, October 25 at 2pm.

-The School for Lies is produced and directed by Sean Hargadon, stage-managed by Elizabeth Dawson with costumes by Tiffany Jasinski, and choreographed by Jennifer Reeves Wilson.
+The Merchant of Venice is produced, adapted and directed by Sean Hargadon, stage-managed by Tricia Miller Hewson with costumes by Tiffany Jasinski.

 ACTOR BIOS

-Benedict L. Slabik II (Philinte) - Benedict is honored to be working with Janus again alongside some of his favorite people.
-Some recent credits include: Every Brilliant Thing (Himself) with Janus, Young Frankenstein (Frederick Frankenstein) with WDI, Miss Bennett (Bingley) with Buffalo Theatre Ensemble, multiple roles with Janus’ Shakespeare Project, The 39 Steps (Hannay) with SBT, and more.
+Benedict L. Slabik II (Gratiano) is honored to be working with Janus and Gratiano again alongside some of his favorite people.
+Some recent credits include: Every Brilliant Thing (Himself) with Janus, Young Frankenstein (Frederick Frankenstein) with WDI, Miss Bennett (Bingley) with BTE, Multiple roles with Janus’ Shakespeare Project, The 39 Steps (Hannay) with SBT, and more.
 Benedict has completed the improv program with Chicago's Io Theater and is also a member of VTG as a representative of their play reading committee.
 Benedict would like to thank everyone in his life for their unrelenting support both on and off stage.
 This is dedicated, as always, to Nicole.

 PRODUCTION & ARTISTIC STAFF